repology/repology-rules/README.md

 ### You want to **merge** differently named packages into a single entry?

-- Choose target name (prefer least ambiguos and/or most widely used name)
+- Choose target name (prefer least ambiguous and/or most widely used name)
 - Open `800.renames-and-merges.<...>.yaml` corresponding to the letter you target name starts with
 - Add rule like `- { setname: <new name>, name: <old name> }`